 - “Learn more about my clients’ businesses.”

 2. Objectives.
-A lot of lawyers set broad goals but those can be difficult to accomplish without more specificity.
+A lot of lawyers set broad goals but those can be difficult to accomplish without more specificity in your plan.
 So your plan also needs objectives.
 An objective typically is something that can be accomplished in a year and is measurable.
 Examples of objectives to match up with the goals above include:

 - ERISA: “Engage in three thought-leadership activities in 2018.”